opendp/tumult-docs/public/analytics/dev/_sources/tutorials/simple-transformations.rst.txt

 Unlike ``map``, ``flat_map`` has an argument ``max_rows``.
 It clamps the maximum number of new rows that can be created for each input row.
-This serves a similar function as the clamping bounds on aggregations we used in :ref:`tutorial 3 <Clamping bounds>`, and also has the analogous trade-offs: higher values for ``max_rows`` will result in more noise in the final results, while lower values may cause more rows to be silently dropped.
+This serves a similar function as the clamping bounds on aggregations we used in :ref:`clamping bounds tutorial<Clamping bounds>`, and also has the analogous trade-offs: higher values for ``max_rows`` will result in more noise in the final results, while lower values may cause more rows to be silently dropped.
 In this case, the choice is easy: no members have more than three favorites and